 No, you don’t have to take an Italian class.
 However, if you take courses offered only in Italian (Basic Course, Apprenticeship in One-Year/Master or Ceramics in Master, Internship in Italian company), sufficient Italian language proficiency is a must.

-Do I get a diploma at the end of the course?
+Do I get a certificate/diploma at the end of the course?

 Yes.
-Accademia Riaci grants a diploma upon successful completion of the course and the Final Exam when required.
+Accademia Riaci grants a certificate of attendance (short-term programs) and a degree certificate (long-term programs) diploma upon successful completion of the course.

 What is the minimum and maximum course load?